Senior Technical Adviser

-Dr Angela Pinzón holds a BSc in Microbiology, an MSc in Analytical Chemistry, an MSc in Chemistry, and a PhD in Environmental Sciences.
-She is a member of the Royal Society of Chemistry and the Society of Environmental Toxicology and Environmental Chemistry (SETAC).
-She has previously worked on projects aimed at linking the chemistry and toxicity of oil refining waste and evaluating low-cost clean-up methods, on chemical diversity in marine organisms, and the recovery of coral populations in the Caribbean.
-She also has extensive experience as a scientific translator (English-Spanish-English).
-Angela joined ITOPF in 2019.
+Dr Angela Pinzón holds a BSc in Microbiology, an MSc in Analytical Chemistry, an MSc in Chemistry, and a PhD in Environmental Chemistry.
+She is a member of the Royal Society of Chemistry (MRSC) and the Society of Environmental Toxicology and Environmental Chemistry (SETAC).

 Pinzón-Espinosa, A.; Kanda, R. 2018.
 Unravelling the chemistry behind the toxic effects of refining wastewater: Characterization and remediation.
 Proceedings of the 16th Annual Meeting on Environmental Toxicology and Biological Systems, London, UK, 4-5 October 2018.

 Pinzón-Espinosa, A.; Martínez-Matamoros, D.; Castellanos, L.; Duque, C.; Rodríguez, J.; Jiménez, C.; Ramos, F. 2017.
 Cereusitin A, a cyclic tetrapeptide from a Bacillus cereus strain isolated from the soft coral Antillogorgia (syn.
 Pseudopterogorgia) elisabethae.
 Tetrahedron Letters, 58(7).
 DOI: 10.1016/j.tetlet.2017.01.002